MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-access-control.md

 1. In SharePoint admin center, expand **Sites** and select **Active sites**.
 2. Select the site you want to manage and the site details panel appears.
 3. In **Settings** tab, select **Edit** in the **Restricted site access** section.
-4. Enter the name of the security group in the **Add security group** field and select **Save**.
+4. Enter the name of the security group in the **Add or remove security group** field and select **Save**.

 In order for restricted access control to work on a non-group connected site, you must add at least one security group. :::image type="content" source="media/rac-spac/non-group-connected-sites/4-RAC-SPAC-non-group-connected-sites-enabled-added-security-groups.png" alt-text="screenshot showing restricted access control security groups being added to non-group connected sites." lightbox="media/rac-spac/non-group-connected-sites/3-RAC-SPAC-Teams-non-group-connected-sites-enabled.png":::

 > [!IMPORTANT]
 > When you remove a security group from restricted access control, users of the security group will continue to have site access permissions.
 We recommend you review site permissions for the affected site in SharePoint admin center and remove users who no longer require access.
-Once security groups are added to the site, they are never removed.
-Unlike Microsoft 365 groups, site owners cannot control individual site members through restricted access control security groups.
+Restricted access control adds the security groups to the site members group.
+Unlike Microsoft 365 groups, site owners cannot control individual site members through restricted access control security groups unless they also have permissions to manage the security group.

 See the following table for more information on how to manage restricted access control for non-group connected sites using PowerShell: